Rayhunter

 Troubleshooting

-- On macOS if you encounter an error that says "No Orbic device found," it may because you the "Allow accessories to connect" security setting set to "Ask for approval."
+- On MacOS if you encounter an error that says "No Orbic device found," it may because you have the "Allow accessories to connect" security setting set to "Ask for approval."
 You may need to temporarily change it to "Always" for the script to run.
 Make sure to change it back to a more secure setting when you're done.

 Installing from the latest release (Windows)